hujhax/austin-improv-wiki/Erica Lies.md

 **Erica Lies** is an improv and sketch performer.

 ## History
 She studied improv at New York's Magnet Theater and the Institution Theater in Austin and has performed both sketch and improv all over Austin.
+She co-wrote, directed, created, and starred in the web series "Freelancers" with Ted Meredith, and is also a long-time story producer for Mortified Austin.

 ## Troupes
 * [[IScream Sandwich]]